How to Get a Theft Charge Dismissed in Minnesota

 The attorneys of Gerald Miller understand what it takes to build a strong defense.
 This could include having the charges against you dismissed, prevailing at trial, or reaching a viable plea bargain.
 Reach out to us as soon as possible to schedule your free consultation.

-What Constitutes a Theft Charge?
+What Constitutes Theft Charges?

 Can My Case Be Dismissed?